-When you are outside the service area and cannot get care from a network provider, our plan will cover urgently needed services that you get from any provider at the lower in-network cost-sharing amount.
+When you are outside the service area and cannot get care from a network provider, our plan will cover urgently needed services that you get from any provider.

 Our plan does not cover urgently needed services or any other care if you receive the care outside of the United States.